 To get this overview up front makes life easier for everyone as it can often reduce any unpleasant surprises.

 There are a few stage plot creators out there.
-The ones which cost are great, but they cost after a few days and this gets expensive.
-It is also not always easy if you're not by your home computer!
-Others are free but are too basic, often requiring you to print it out and write extra detail or provide it as a supporting document to the venue. stage-plan.com tries to do it all for free.
+Some cost and some are free.
+Typically the free offerings are too basic, often requiring you to print it out and write extra detail or provide it as a supporting document to the venue. stage-plan.com tries to do it all for free.
 If you can think of something else stage-plan.com needs, then contact us with a suggestion.
 If you don't ask, you don't get :)